Ngāruawāhia railway station

 Ngāruawāhia railway station was at the junction of the North Island Main Trunk line and its Glen Massey branch, serving Ngāruawāhia in the Waikato District of New Zealand, 74 mi south of Auckland and 10 mi north of Hamilton.
 It was opened with a special train from Auckland on Monday 13 August 1877.
 The next stations were Taupiri 6.5 km to the north and Horotiu 5.5 km to the south.

-In 2020 reopening of the remaining platform was put forward as a COVID-19 recovery scheme, estimated to cost $15m.
+In 2020 reopening of the remaining platform was put forward as a scheme to help the region recover from the economic impacts of the COVID-19 pandemic, estimated to cost $15m.

 History

 The station opened on 13 August 1877, as Newcastle, when the line was extended 31 mi from the previous terminus at Mercer, though the stationmaster's house was added later.
 It ceased to be the terminus when the line was extended to Te Awamutu on 1 July 1880.
 The name was changed in 1878.
 Two months after opening, a platform was built opposite the Delta Hotel in the town centre, though the goods shed remained to the south.

 The 1902 edition of The Cyclopedia of New Zealand described the station as wooden, with an asphalt platform, goods shed, lamp and luggage rooms, a ladies' room, public waiting room, stationmaster's office and a post office.
-A new station was reported as open in 1915, though in 1916 the station was reported as "rearranged considerably", which seems to have been when it was moved to about half way between the hotel and the goods shed.
+A new station was reported as open in 1915, though in 1916 the station was reported as "rearranged considerably", which seems to have been when it was moved to about halfway between the hotel and the goods shed.
 Electric lights were installed in 1921.

 Traffic grew steadily (see graph and table below).
 The greatest increase was at the start of World War 2, presumably consisting largely of soldiers and relatives travelling to and from Hopuhopu camp.